“Why Dogs Howl” by Linus Elkins

 and dizzy with sleep I thought they sounded human.
 Which meant, really,

-that I could see myself without them, all life as instinct and licking
+that I could see myself within them, all life as instinct and licking

 the red from wounds.
 I wonder